Kerrick/google/README.md

     Usage:
         google [options] "my search query string here" where [options] are:
             --page, -p <i>:   Start by showing the <i>th result page.
 (Default: 1) --size, -s <i>:   Show <i> results on each SERP.
 Must be between 1 and 8.
 (Default: 4) --result, -r <i>:   Skip the SERP and show the <i>th result.
                --lucky, -l:   I'm feeling lucky!
 Skip the SERP and show the first result.
-(Alias to --result 1) --version, -v:   Print the version and exit.
+(Alias to --result 1) --no-readability, -e:   Filter the results through readability to get rid of extra content.
+(Default: true) --no-markdown, -m:   Change the results from raw HTML to markdown.
+(Default: true) --version, -v:   Print the version and exit.
                 --help, -h:   Show this information and exit.

 ### I'm Feeling Lucky into Less